 An excellent tool to monitor visitor behavior within your page is Hotjar, which makes heat maps, records visits on your website, shows where people usually leave the post, among other things.

-Therefore, a good SEO audit depends on the quality of the content, after all, the secret of SEO is that you are the best answer that Google can present to a user.
+A good SEO audit analyzes the quality of the content, after all, the secret of SEO is that you are the best answer that Google can present to a user.

-These metrics and analysis are a way to make sure you’re reaching that level.
+These metrics and analyses are a way to make sure you’re reaching that level.
 Bad content = bad SEO.

 Check the performance of the contents:

 - Bounce Rate

 - Improve titles (CTR)

 - Make good CTAs and internal links (Bounce Rate/Conversion/Pages per visit)